RuBoMa/ascii-art-web-github/ascii-art-web/README.md

 1. Start the Server: by running the following command in your terminal: go run main.go

 2. Open in Browser: In your browser, navigate to http://localhost:8080

-After page is live, just simply type text to the input field and press "generate"

 3. Generate ASCII Art: